Book a call

 But then the real questions begin:

-I understand these questions from both sides — as an instructor who has supported many new coaches through them, and as someone who has lived several versions of that transition myself.
+I understand these questions from both sides — as an instructor who has watched hundreds of coaches navigate them, and as someone who has lived several versions of that transition myself.

 I have lived the urgency of needing coaching to work financially.